dwang0816/melius/README.md

 # Developers

-run -
+To run:
 ```
 rails s
 ```
-and go to
+and go to:
 ```
 http://localhost:3000
 ```